Girls are complicated.

 (In today’s age, women can secure resources that compare or even exceed those of the average man.
-But again, evolution is a slow process and our psychology has not adapted to these modern changes.)
+But again, evolution is a slow process and our psychology hasn’t adapted to these modern changes.)

-For a successful long-term relationship, a guy needs to be a good Lover and a Provider.
-For affairs and hookups on, the other hand, girls care much more about Lover Qualities.
+For a successful long-term relationship, a guy needs to be a good lover and provider.
+For affairs and hookups, on the other hand, girls care much more about Lover Qualities.

 The Response of Guys

 Throughout history, women have preferred men with Lover and Provider Qualities.
 This has put evolutionary pressure on men to respond to what women want.

 As a result of women’s preferences, men tend to compete with one another for social status.
 Men are also obsessed with acquiring and displaying resources.
 (Think flashy cars and watches.)